 A limited liability partnership (LLP) is a partnership in which some or all of the business partners have limited liability for actions or omissions, and one partner is not responsible for another partner’s negligence or malfeasance.
 Formation of an LLP is strictly governed.
 Consult our business law group for advice on creating an LLP, preparing an operating agreement and articles of organization, and complying with tax and regulatory requirements.

-The business law group at Maya Murphy, P.C. frequently advises and assists our clients with issues concerning the use of trade names in commerce, as well as the statutory requirements for doing business as a foreign corporation within the state.
-For additional assistance with your business formation matters in Connecticut and New York, contact our business law group today.
+The Business Law Group at Maya Murphy frequently advises and assists our clients with issues concerning the use of trade names in commerce, as well as the statutory requirements for doing business as a foreign corporation within the state.
+For additional assistance with your business formation matters in Connecticut and New York, contact our Business Law Group today.